The Best Cruiser Motorcycle Helmets for Safety and Style

 4. BELL Custom 500 Helmet — Classic Look

 I like the old-school look of the Bell Custom 500 Helmet.
 It is the style and shape that I prefer whenever I am riding my cruiser motorcycle.
 Its bubble-like, fiberglass shell is durable, and the custom-fit, fast-wicking inner padding keeps my head dry during my ride.
 This helmet is a winner for me, although I have to purchase a face protector and goggles separately for eye protection and cold weather riding.
+Riding in the winter, gloves are a must-have accessory in addition to a helmet.
+You must need cold weather riding gloves to maintain warm and responsive fingers, which is therefore essential for survival rather than just for comfort.

 I sometimes want to feel the sun and wind on my face whenever I ride for long hours.
 This three-fourth helmet is an excellent option, although some riders, who always wear a full-face headgear, may feel a bit exposed.
 I also like its removable liner for effortless washing after my road trips or weekend rides.
 There are no air vents, so it has awesome noise dampening.
 I always wear my earplugs, though.